cerbos/wit-adapter/README.md

 Let's deploy all components to wasmCloud.
 1. From the `http-proxy` directory, run `just deploy`.
 2. From the `cerbos-adapter` directory, run `just start`, then `just link` to link the components.
 3. Run `curl 'http://localhost:8080?role=user'` to invoke the http-proxy.
-You should see the `effect::Allow`.
-Change the role to get `effect::Deny`.
+You should see the `Effect::Allow`.
+Change the role to get `Effect::Deny`.